ZotacD/vincimap/readme.md

 ## Data Acquisition

-The acquisition system collects visual information together with distance measurements from the onboard sensors.
+The VinciMap project combines visual acquisition with external distance measurements used for metric calibration.

-Particular attention was paid to:

-- sensor positioning
-- acquisition consistency
-- field of view
-- calibration
-- data organization
+The current public software branch mainly contains the video-to-3D reconstruction pipeline.
+The latest distance-sensor and metric-calibration developments from the final prototype are not yet fully integrated into this branch.

 ## Photogrammetry